blackpill/tesla-display/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: This free app can cast the small screen of your mobile phone to the big screen of your Tesla.
+subtitle: This free app can mirror the small screen of your mobile phone to the big screen of your Tesla while driving.

 profile:
   align: right